Anjub004/Anjub004/README.md

 ## About Me

 👋 Hi there!
-I’m **[Your Name]**, a data‑driven problem‑solver with a strong foundation in mathematics and hands‑on experience in analytics.
+I’m **Anju Barai**, a data‑driven problem‑solver with a strong foundation in mathematics and hands‑on experience in analytics.

 - 🎓 **Education:**
   Bachelor’s in Mathematics, Mumbai University (2022–2023)